levis-apps/FileEncryption/README.md

 # FileEncryption

-> An open source Android application that can encrypt any file with a password based encryption or create encrypted text files in which you can store passwords or other sensitive information.
+An open source Android application that can encrypt any file with a password based encryption or create encrypted text files in which you can store passwords or other sensitive information.
   The text files are encrypted with a unique, randomly generated AES 256-bit key that is used only locally on your device and the encrypted files can only be read using this application and only on your device.

-> File Encryption Android

 ![alt tag](https://github.com/levis-apps/FileEncryption/blob/master/Screenshot_20200928-143718.png)  ![alt tag](https://github.com/levis-apps/FileEncryption/blob/master/FileEncryptionlLogo.png)